smartprocure/contributor-guide/README.md

 - Try to write methods as a single flow
   - All functions can be created as a single flow--in many functional languages it is the only option
   - If you're having a lot of trouble making something a single flow, it's probably a sign that it needs to be broken into smaller methods
+- Keep state minimal and derive as much as possible.
+  - With mobx/knockout, use computeds over manually updated observables/subscriptions
+  - With redux, use selectors

 ## Some Clarifications ##